ketrab2004-Roblox/rbxts-transformer-simpleswitch/README.md

 # rbxts-transformer-switchcase

-Does some funny switchcase stuff, to make it faster(?) and to make it easier to read.
+Converts switch cases into simple if else blocks, to make it [faster](./speed_test/) and to make it more legible.

 ## Example
 <details>